bethpresten/emergency-management-sys/README.md

 ### Contributors

 The application was completed by Beth Presten.
-Contributors include Peter Collela, TA and Crystal Kelley, TA for clarifying questions and my classmates for helping to clarify cloudy concepts.
+Contributors include Peter Collela, TA and Crystal Kelley, TA for clarifying questions and my classmates for helping to clarify cloudy concepts. http://patorjk.com/ was the source for the ascii art.

 ### License